 What is Workplace Culture & How Can You Improve It? - HRDQ

-What is Workplace Culture & How Can You Improve It?
+What Is Workplace Culture & How Can You Improve It?

 Workplace culture is an organization’s core values, which are manifested in employee behavior.
-The core values guide the company and employees on what should be prioritized in terms of work and interactions with others.
-But how can you improve workplace culture?
-And why does it matter?
-We’ll dive into everything you need to know, below.
+The core values guide the company and its employees on what should be prioritized in work and interactions with others.

-Why is Workplace Culture Important?
+Why Is Workplace Culture Important?

 A healthy workplace culture is crucial to every organization for so many reasons: